 But the views from the top are worth every step of the climb, and more.
 Although St Rule's Tower is today the tallest surviving structure on the cathedral site, it would have been easily overtopped by the cathedral's now long gone central tower.
 The views are utterly breathtaking.
 To the west the cathedral ruins are laid out before you, while beyond them is the town of St Andrews itself.
 To the east the views are of the town's harbour and continue round to the high ground to the south east and south.

-A religious community was probably first located on this site in about 732AD, when relics of St Andrew were brought to what was then known as Kilrimont or Cennrígmonaid by Bishop Acca of Hexam.
-There is an alternative and probably more fanciful story, that Saint Rule (also known as St Regulus) brought five of St Andrew's bones here by boat in the years after 300AD, having sailed from from Patras in Greece and eventually surviving a shipwreck near the site of today's harbour.
+A religious community was probably first located on this site in about 732, when relics of St Andrew were brought to what was then known as Kilrimont or Cennrígmonaid by Bishop Acca of Hexam.
+There is an alternative and probably more fanciful story, that Saint Rule (also known as St Regulus) brought a number of St Andrew's bones here by boat in 347, having sailed from from Patras in Greece and eventually surviving a shipwreck near the site of today's harbour.

 The Culdees didn't have long to enjoy their new church, however.
 In 1144, in a move that reflected a wider shift away from the Celtic Church and towards the Roman Church in Scotland, St Rule's Church was granted to the Augustinian order.
 The Culdees were displaced, eventually finding a permanent home in the most easterly of the three churches on the rocky promontory occupied by the cathedral.
 This, the church of St Mary on the Rock, is now barely visible above ground level on a site overlooking the harbour outside the precinct wall of the cathedral.